patching...

 Now that he is confirmed, Lewis will immediately begin the transition to the new job.
 Burkholder will stay on for 2-3 additional weeks to help with the transition.
 In addition, he may stay on longer to continue working on a salary study.

-Gross will also be assisting in the transition as stated in the contract he signed in September.
+Gross will also be assisting in the transition as stated in the .
 In addition to being the part-time CFO for South Orange, Gross is signed to a consulting contract requiring him to work up to 10 hours a week until March.

 "I'm delighted that Mr. Lewis will be joining South Orange as our Village Administrator," Trustee Nancy Gould told Patch last week.
 "We received over 50 resumes for the position and interviewed numerous candidates.
 Although many were qualified and were good candidates for the position, Mr. Lewis stood out due to his exceptional management skills and his expertise in fiscal matters."